Frequently Asked Questions

 - January 15 - deadline for submission of applications for supervision and funding through this website.
 Letters of recommendation must be received by the same date.

 - January-March - selection of shortlisted candidates by individual project supervisors, invitation for interviews (remote or in-person), first offers of funding and supervision.
 Note that each project supervisor has their own schedule regarding interviews and offers.
-Rejections will be send during April and we will keep the candidates informed through emails and this website.
+Please monitor this website to see which projects remain open (= no suitable candidate was selected yet).
+We will not email rejections.

 - April 30 - selected candidates who accepted offers of funding and supervision from their project supervisor must submit formal application for admission to PhD studies at Faculty of Mathematics and Physics by this date.